codingwithjae/dropdownNavegationMenu/README.md

 ### The challenge

-The challenge is to build out a dropdown navigation menu for a single page website.
+The challenge is to build out a dropdown navigation menu for a single-page website.

 Users should be able to: